dhamidi/leader/README.md

 ## Looping keys

-If a key occurs in the list given under a keymap's `loopingKeys` entry, this key can be pressed repeatedly to rnu the same command again.
+If a key occurs in the list given under a keymap's `loopingKeys` entry, this key can be pressed repeatedly to run the same command again.

 ## Load order